opentensor/developer-docs/docs/subnets/understanding-subnets.md

 See the line of code that defines [SubtensorInitialNetworkImmunity](https://github.com/opentensor/subtensor/blob/52882caa011c5244ad75f1d9d4e182a1a17958a2/runtime/src/lib.rs#L660).

 When a subnet is deregistered, all its UIDs are also deregistered along with it.
 As a result, the subnet's subnet miners and subnet validators are also deregistered.
-The new subnet at this `netuid` starts afresh, and any subnet miners and subnet validators for this new subnet must register using the standard registration step described in [Register](../subnets/register-validate-mine.md#register).
+The new subnet at this `netuid` starts afresh, and any subnet miners and subnet validators for this new subnet must register again.